-Beginning life as a psychedelic, multi-media group, IT is a band with a colossal sound that shakes the bones and, with a barrage of images, feeds the mind.
-Based both in London England and Sault Ste.
-Marie Canada, IT is part of a new movement in Progressive Rock that includes such bands as Porcupine Tree and Nine Inch Nails, among others.
+Beginning life as a psychedelic, multi-media group, IT is a band with a colossal sound that shakes the bones, with a barrage of images that feeds the mind.
 IT’s sound fuses the classic melodies of prog rock’s past with a passion and intensity usually only found in punk or metal bands.
-Politics, religion, war and sexuality all come under the Band’s lens for critical examination.
+Politics, religion, war and sexuality all come under the band’s lens for critical examination.
 Lyrics are intelligent, challenging and occasionally darkly humorous.
 The bottom line is that the IT experience will inform your thinking, feelings and memory long after the last notes have ended.